solidi/learning-notes/hobbies/plastic-modeling.md

 1. Use a fiberglass pencil to erase pin injector marks.
 1. Use a reverse tweezer to hold a small piece of foam sander.
 1. Use extra thin glue to smooth out rough sanding spots.
+1. Use drill and long socket to sand wheels effectively.

 ## Tools